+- The New Forest SAC

+- Portsmouth Harbour SPA

 - Solent & Southampton Water SPA

 - Chichester & Langstone Harbours Ramsar

 - Solent & Southampton Water Ramsar

+- Chichester & Langstone Harbours SPA

+- Solent & Dorset Coast SPA

+- The New Forest SPA

+- Portsmouth Harbour Ramsar

+- The New Forest Ramsar

-- 3.1.3 These European sites have been designated to conserve a wide variety of habitats, along with a suite of species typical to each.
+- 3.1.3 These sites have been designated to conserve a wide variety of habitats of European importance, along with species populations of high conservation significance.
 Table 3.1 and Table 3.2 set out the qualifying features for SAC and SPA designations.
 Appendix I details the qualifying species counts for each SPA at the time of citation.
-Ramsar sites do not have qualifying features, however the justification for the application of the relevant Ramsar criterion to each site is set out in Table 3.3.
-These European Sites are described further in Chapter 4.
+Ramsar sites do not have qualifying features, however the relevant Ramsar criteria applicable to each site is set out in Table 3.3.
+The sites and their features are further described in Chapter 4.

 - 3.1.4 Emer Bog SAC is located c14.7km north-west of Fareham Borough and is designated for its transition mire and quaking bog habitat.
-Its condition is most vulnerable to local changes in water levels and input of agricultural nutrients from neighbouring land; development in Fareham Borough is unlikely to influence either of these factors, and the site is not considered further.
+Its condition is most vulnerable to local changes in water levels and input of agricultural nutrients from neighbouring land9; development in Fareham Borough is unlikely to influence either of these factors, and the site is not considered further.